leapwallet/cosmos-node-setup/docs/operating.md

 Error: error during handshake: error on replay: validator set is nil in genesis and still empty after InitChain
 ```

-In this case, you must run `<BINARY> unsafe-reset-all` (such as for `junod`) or `<BINARY> tendermint --home <CHAIN_DIR> unsafe-reset-all` (such as for `seid`) which will wipe the DB.
+In this case, you must run `$DAEMON_NAME unsafe-reset-all` (such as for `junod`) or `$DAEMON_NAME tendermint --home $DAEMON_HOME unsafe-reset-all` (such as for `seid`) which will wipe the DB.
 This error only has the potential to surface when initially setting up the node, and not after the node has been downloading blocks, upgrading, etc.

 ## Upgrades